 My Approach to Helping

 Dr. Abigail McNally a licensed psychologist and psychoanalyst with a private practice in the heart of Harvard Square.
-With over 14 years of experience in the provision of clinical services, Dr. McNally's approach is warm, inviting, humble, thoughtful, safe, ethical, and deeply respectful of the unique complexity of every human mind.
+With over 15 years of experience in the provision of clinical services, Dr. McNally's approach is warm, inviting, humble, thoughtful, safe, ethical, and deeply respectful of the unique complexity of every human mind.
 She specializes in the provision of intensive individual psychotherapy for individuals looking to make deep and lasting changes in the ways they approach love, work, and play.
 Dr. McNally is trained in psychodynamic psychotherapy, psychoanalysis, dialectical-behavior therapy, and psychotherapeutic integration.
-She works with individual adults, college students, adolescents, and couples, and also provides professional superivision and consultation.
+She works with individual adults, college students, adolescents, and couples, and also provides professional supervision and consultation.
 Dr. McNally is the former Assistant Clinical Director of the Laurel Hill Inn Residential Eating Disorder Treatment Center and the former Psychology Training Director of Two Brattle Center, Ltd. She is currently a Faculty member at the Massachusetts Institute for Psychoanalysis (MIP) and has had previous appointments in the Department of Psychiatry at Harvard Medical School (HMS), Massachusetts Mental Health Center at HMS, and Smith College School of Social Work.
-Dr. McNally is a graduated psychoanalyst of the Training Program in Psychoanalysis at MIP, where she is currently Co-Chair of the Curriculum Committee.
+Dr. McNally is a graduated psychoanalyst of the Training Program in Psychoanalysis at MIP, where she is currently a supervisor and faculty member.

 More Info About My Practice